Field Trip | FAQs

 Q: If a student’s health needs require professional nursing services on a field trip, can the student be excluded from the field trip if a nurse is not available to accompany the trip?

-Q: May a school require a parent or guardian to attend a field trip in order that their child may attend?
+Q: May a school require a parent/guardian to attend a field trip in order for their child to attend?

-A: No, It is against federal law, to require parents of children with serious health issues to go on field trips per Section 504 of the Rehabilitation Act of 1973.
-It states that "Schools may not condition the provision of the nonacademic service on the parent’s attendance or provision of a babysitter, exclude disabled students, or charge a higher cost than that charged non-disabled students’ parents."
-Click here for additional information.
+A: No, It is against federal law to require parents/guardians of children with serious health issues to go on field trips per Section 504 of the Rehabilitation Act of 1973.
+It states that "Schools may not condition the provision of the nonacademic service on the parent’s attendance or provision of a babysitter, exclude disabled students, or charge a higher cost than that charged to non-disabled students’ parents."

 Q: What is the outcome if a Nurse Dependent student has a medication order, and NO NURSE or PARENT or PARENT DESIGNEE is available to go on a class trip?

-A: If a nurse dependent student has a medication order, and NO NURSE or PARENT or PARENT DESIGNEE is available to go on a class trip to administer the medication, the TRIP should be cancelled or postponed because the child cannot be left out.
-An additional resource for information on this issue is: Legal issues in school health services: A resource for school nurses, administrators and attorneys.
-N. Schwab & M. Gelfman (Eds.)
-(2001).
-Page 223- 225: Field trips: Students cannot be denied access to school programs and activities on the basis of their disability
+A: If a nurse-dependent student has a medication order, and NO NURSE or PARENT or PARENT DESIGNEE is available to go on a class trip to administer the medication, the TRIP should be canceled or postponed because the child cannot be left out.
+An additional resource for information on this issue is NYSED Memo: Provision of Nursing Services in School Settings- Including One to One Nursing Services to Students with Special Needs

 MEDICATION ADMINISTRATION OR USE

-Q: Must the NYS Medication Guidelines be followed on a field trip?
+Q: Must the NYSED Medication Guidelines be followed on a field trip?

-A: Yes, The RN must follow the NYSED Medication Guidelines when administering medication students on a field trip, regardless of the length or location.
-This means that all students who will require medications during the duration of the trip need both a provider order and parent permission.
-Parents, whose students will require medications for the trip which they do not require on a daily basis at school, should obtain physician orders and provide the medication.
+A: Yes, The RN must follow the NYSED Medication Guidelines when administering medication to students on a field trip, regardless of the length or location.
+This means that all students who will require medication during the duration of the trip need both a provider order and parent permission.
+Parents whose students will require medication for the trip that they do not require on a daily basis at school should obtain physician orders and provide the medication.
 Chaperones should be notified of any controlled substance.

-Q: Does a nurse need to go on a field trip if a Nurse Dependent student going on the trip has an order for medication which must be administered during the trip.
+Q: Does a nurse need to go on a field trip if a Nurse Dependent student going on the trip has an order for medication that must be administered during the trip?

 A: Yes, if the parent or parent designee has not voluntarily chosen to accompany the student, only a registered nurse or a licensed practical nurse under the direction of an RN may administer medication in NYS.
 Memos regarding these issues can be found on the Laws and Guidelines page of this website under the heading "Medications" as well as the A-Z Resource page, under "M" for Medications.

-- Students who have been deemed Independent, are considered to be independent in their medication delivery.
+- Students who have been deemed Independent are considered to be independent in their medication delivery.
 They may maintain their own non-prescription and prescription medications, which should be stored in the original OTC or pharmacy bottle.
-If there is concern about safety, a plan should be developed in conjunction with the school health staff, parent, student and school administrator.
+If there is concern about safety, a plan should be developed in conjunction with the school health staff, parents/ guardians, students, and school administrators.

-- Schools should have written policies to address the use of medications on field trips which are clear to both students and parents.
-If a chaperone is given a medication at the last minute, it becomes a judgment call on the part of the chaperone and school administration.
-Each situation, medical condition, age of the child, kind of student, kind of parent, nature of the medication, nature of potential side effects, and likelihood of further difficulty from the medical condition must be considered.
+- Schools should have written policies to address the use of medication on field trips that are clear to both students and parents.
+If a chaperone is given medication at the last minute, it becomes a judgment call on the part of the chaperone and school administration.
+Each situation, medical condition, age of the child, kind of student, kind of parent, nature of the medication, nature of potential side effects, and the likelihood of further difficulty from the medical condition must be considered.

-A: While only a nurse may administer medication to a nurse dependent student, the state has made an exception for epinephrine and glucagon.
-The school nurse can train a willing school volunteer to administer epinephrine auto-injectors (EAI) and/or glucagon to student with a specific order for either of these medications, in the event that no school nurse is present.
-Education Law Article 19 Section 921-a addresses this and can be found on the Laws and Guidelines page of this website under the heading "New York State Laws".
+A: While only a nurse may administer medication to a nurse-dependent student, the state has made an exception for epinephrine and glucagon.
+The school nurse can train a willing school volunteer to administer epinephrine auto-injectors (EAI) and/or glucagon to students with a specific order for either of these medications in the event that no school nurse is present.
+Education Law Article 19 Section 921-a addresses this and can be found on the Laws and Guidelines page of this website under the heading "New York State Law."